Yu-FanYang/intro-to-git-lab/README.md

 # intro-to-git-lab
 This repository is for the version control lab assignment

-## Name: Yu-Fan Yang
+## Author: Yu-Fan Yang

-## Favorite programming language: My favorite programming language is Python.
-It allows both interactive mode and script mode that are useful for beginners and professionals.
+## Favorite programming language:
+*My favorite programming language is Python.
+It allows both interactive mode and script mode that are useful for beginners and professionals.**

 # Project Overview
 The purpose of CheckPoint 1 is to introduce students to version control, Git fundamentals, and GitHub for collaboration and project managment.